New product development process in 10 steps

 8. Product development

 PD is the beginning of the product life-cycle development process and is when we start creating the final product that will be commercialized.
-The objective is for the designers, engineers, and developers to arrive at a functional prototype of the product concept.
+Also, the objective is for the designers, engineers, and developers to arrive at a functional prototype of the product concept.
 It usually starts with developing the MVP or Minimum Viable Product which involves collecting the ideas and materials so far relegated to the New Product and creating the best form of a testing product that adheres to the fundamental concept and requirements of the market.

 Followed by prototyping the new product with a fully-fledged UI/UX, content, functionality, and anything else that we expect the commercialized product to offer.